valeriazago/financial_tracker_PP/README.md

+# 🧾 Groshyki

-# 🧾 Money Tracker: AI-Powered Personal Finance Tracker
+## Money Tracker: AI-Powered Personal Finance Tracker

 > An intelligent desktop application for personal budget management that eliminates manual data entry using OCR and predicts future expenses using mathematical models.